wesselvanree/shopify-theme-tailwind/README.md

 [JamesIves/github-pages-deploy-action@4.1.4](https://github.com/JamesIves/github-pages-deploy-action).
 This action does not activate Github Pages in your repository but just commits the build to another branch.
-Currently, the action is configured to deploy the build to the production branch.
+Currently, the action is configured to deploy the build to the dist branch.
 You can easily customize this by editing `.github/workflows/deploy.yml`.

 Alternatively, you can create the build manually.
 Run `npm run build` to build